SilverBright/Amazon_Charts/README.md

     $ bundle

-## Usage

-Run `bin/setup` to install dependencies (if necessary).
+Run `bin/setup` to install dependencies.

 Then, run `bin/amazon_charts` to start the app.

 ## Instructions

-Using the command prompt in terminal:

 Press [1] to see a list of the top 20 books sold in fiction.
 Press [2] to see a list of the top 20 books sold in non-fiction.